exzombie/non-nixos-gpu/README.md

 SPDX-License-Identifier: MIT
 -->

+# DEPRECATED

+**This functionality is part of Home Manager as of release 25.11.** Not saying that you can't use this repo, but up-to-date code is not here 😉

 # GPU setup for Nix programs on non-NixOS systems

 When running programs from [Nixpkgs][nixpkgs] using [Nix][nix], they will